physiopy/phys2bids/docs/howto.rst

 3. The file doesn't have all the trigger pulses you expect because the recording started later than the MRI recording (e.g. by mistake).

 .. note::
     ``phys2bids`` was created to deal with little sampling errors - such as distracted researchers that started sampling a bit too late than expected.
-For this reason, if it finds less trigger pulses than the amount specified, it will assume that the missing ones are at the beginning and anticipate the starting time consequently.
+For this reason, if it finds fewer trigger pulses than the amount specified, it will assume that the missing ones are at the beginning and anticipate the starting time consequently.

 Let's go through an example where the number of timepoints automatically found is not correct.
 For that, will we use tutorial_file_v2.txt (in the same location as tutorial_file.txt):